lilyxia99/leilei-quartz/content/Writings/Expect Film/Disabilities in Scifi.md

 #### About Stories

-A lot of time when we talk about science fiction stories, we are talking about worldviews and settings, about very big concepts and ideas, but I prefer the understanding from Octavia Butler that, at the end of the day, science fiction is about person.
-(Butler, 2016, p4) The imagination of futurescape is only convincing when we can see specific person living their specific lives,
+A lot of time when we talk about science fiction stories, we are talking about worldviews and settings, about very big concepts and ideas, but I prefer the understanding from Octavia Butler that, at the end of the day, science fiction writers are writing about people, especially people in minority who needs more exposure to the public.
+(Butler, 2016, p4) I also understand, however, that it's so easy to end up using people with disability as a novel story starter, a pedal of story, or a functional puppet.
+So what's the actual problem?
+As writer, how to appropriately represent people with disabilities?
+To our previous problem, should we write more about the issue of disabilities, or should we write less about it?

+After these chatting and acting with different actors, I seem to have some answers.
+When I was first interviewing them, I was just asking them very big questions about the world, about the story, and generally about the social environment they live in, without going any deeper into their life.

 Each person's personality and their background is as interesting as their story itself.
 It's important to know them as people in order to understand why they came up with the stories they did.